 Number of outlets in 2013: 2,000

 If you’re strolling around China and you see a fast-food restaurant with Bruce Lee on the sign, that is these guys , and they are pretty much everywhere.
 Cuisine is very much Chinese fast food, rice plates, noodles, vegetables, and almost zero flavor.
-Bruce Lee could and should be turning in his grave.
+One wonders if Bruce Lee gave his permission for this!

 No. 3 Ting Hsin International Group (Dicos)